Partner Case Study: Euroflorist

 Conversion optimization is an evidence-based (re)design of customer journeys aiming to increase a specific human action, such as registering for a service or buying products.
 To understand which hypotheses are related to which effects, online experiments are conducted.
 Teams most often conduct A/B tests to gain insight on which adjustments improve the site’s performance.

 Setting up an A/B test, however, is time-consuming and requires a very large audience in order to gather reliable test results in a timely manner.
 The number of experiments that can be performed is dependent on the stream of visitors of the site as well as on the time resources available.
 In practice, we have noticed that the elements that are able to be tested are limited and prioritization is key for conducting the right experiments.

-With this in mind, we believe Ascend has disruptive power in this market.
+With this in mind, we believe Evolv has disruptive power in this market.
 The platform performs best with many inputs contributing to a large “search space” of potential design combinations.
-The larger the search space, the greater potential for the global maximum—and the Ascend system is designed to find this maximum as quickly as possible.
+The larger the search space, the greater potential for the global maximum—and the Evolv system is designed to find this maximum as quickly as possible.

 That doesn’t mean you should test everything that comes to mind.
 You still want to be thoughtful about which elements and variations you test to yield the best results, as testing more “mediocre” ideas means the system may take longer to weed those ideas out.
 Hence, prioritization of the hypotheses is key for maximum efficiency.

 The number of combinations that will be tested within a generation are limited by the number of visitors available, but will surely, in comparison with A/B test, make full use of your test potential.
 Evolv maximizes the number of tests that you are be able to conduct within your digital domain.